 Qualified Domestic Relations Orders (QDRO)

-KRS is now accepting and enforcing QDROs (get QRDO forms here) that are
+KPPA is now accepting and enforcing QDROs (get QRDO forms here) that are submitted in accordance with

-a filing fee.
+QDRO documents have a filing fee.

 Qualified Domestic Relations Orders that were accepted by KPPA for enforcement prior to July 15, 2000 will not be affected by Kentucky Revised Statute 61.690 and no action is necessary for those Orders to remain in effect.